alexkarevoll/minimap/readme.md

 + When I arrive at the website, I am immediatly given access to information about cool nerdy events around me.
 + I am invited, but not forced, to join the community to contribute events myself.
 + I am able to easily create a password protected account and begin creating events.
-+ When clicking markers I am given a small ammount of information quickly, but can ask for more information afterward.
++ When clicking markers, I am given a small amount of information quickly, but I can ask for more information.

 ---
 ### MVP